cal-poly-dxhub/university-buyerreview/README.md

     - Classifies each purchase order into a purchasing category using an LLM to reason

     #### PHI Agreement Check Agent
-    - Determines if PHI (Protected Health Information) exists in purcahse order documents.
+    - Determines if PHI (Protected Health Information) exists in purchase order documents.
     - Scans text for HIPAA-related clauses and required agreement language.

     #### Summarization Agent